Australia pledges more cash for spies | The China Post

 Staff and budget increases

-Dutton, said that ASIO would get more money and that staffing would rise to more than 2,000 employees.
+Dutton, said that ASIO would receive more money and that staffing would rise to more than 2,000 employees.

 Australia last year outlawed covert foreign interference in world-first legislation that has angered China, its biggest export market.